-8. The list of Black men, women, and children who have lost their lives at the hands of law enforcement goes on and on.

-9. The list of police officers who took the lives of Black men, women, and children, and suffered either little or no punishment in return, also, appallingly, goes on and on.
+- 8. The list of Black men, women, and children who have lost their lives at the hands of law enforcement goes on and on. - 9.
+The list of police officers who took the lives of Black men, women, and children, and suffered either little or no punishment in return also, appallingly, goes on and on.
 The vast majority of the police officers responsible for these unjustified, brutal deaths, have escaped punishment or any real consequences for their actions.
-The families of many of those killed have yet to see justice for the loved ones they have lost.
+The families of many of those killed have yet to see justice for the loved ones they have lost. - 10.
+Mr. Floyd's death, captured on video and seen by millions around the world, sparked many to take to the streets and to demand change, justice, and a collective determination that Black lives do matter.
+Notwithstanding the ongoing threat posed by the global pandemic of COVID-19, groups of demonstrators throughout the United States and the world, including in Denver, Colorado, gathered to protest the brutality and systemic injustices perpetrated by law enforcement officers against Black people and people of color.